simongoricar/Nano/README.md

 ```
 !help useful - displays available commands
 !help fun - funny commands
+!help memes - memes
+!help all - all of the above in one message
 !hello - says hi
-!listmembers - displays all members on the server
+!members - displays all members on the server
 !uptime - displays bot uptime
-!getinvite - returns an invite for the server/channel
 !avatar ""@<usr>"" returns a link to mentioned person's avatar or yours if there is no mention
 !user @mention - returns info about the user
 !ping Pong!
 ayybot.reboot - restarts the bot
 ayybot.kill - shuts down the bot
-!manage sleep/wake - self explanatory
+ayybot.sleep/wake - self explanatory
 !credits - author, etc.
 ```
 **1.3** - Fun Commands: